The benefits of having an in-house marketing team are easily listed.

 There is a real temptation to treat the channels as a silo because the roles servicing those channels are siloed.
-You have social experts and email experts and B2B specialists and different people to handle SEO and SEM because SEO and SEM are different in subtle ways.
+You have social experts and email experts and B2B marketing specialists and different people to handle SEO services and SEM because SEO and SEM are different in subtle ways.

 And while it is true that the skillsets are different, the end goal is the same.
-Which suggests, strongly, all marketing channels must have an integrated plan.
+This suggests, strongly, all marketing channels must have an integrated plan.
 Which insists that all marketing activity must be integrated.

 Your left hand has to know what your right hand is doing.